edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/attestation.md

 ## Terms

-The following lists a few terms and concepts that helps to understand the attestation concept of Constellation.
+The following lists terms and concepts that help to understand the attestation concept of Constellation.

 ### Trusted Platform Module (TPM)